Brandon-Schefstad/code-challenge-RL/README.md

 ### 7. return a user

-- On the dashboard page, a form accepts an email and returns that user's todos.
+- On the dashboard page, a form accepts an email and returns that user's to-dos.
 GET request to `user/:email`.